karahyx/SNV_PrioritizationPipeline/README.md

   </tr>
   <tr>
     <td>6.3.
 Phenotype ranks</td>
     <td> Add a tag <code>F_PhenoRank</code> that indicates the phenotype rank of a variant.
-Here, rank 1 and 2 are based on mouse and human phenotype annotations, respectively </td>
+Here, rank 1 and 2 are used to differentiate mouse and human phenotype annotations, respectively.
+Human phenotype annotations take priority. </td>
     <td> <code>F_PhenoRank</code> =
       <ul>
         <li> 1, if the variant has an MPO annotation imported from MGI (Mouse Genome Informatics) and mapped from an orthologous mouse gene </li>